paketo-buildpacks/dotnet-core-sdk/README.md

   # "3.1.100".
   version = "3.1.100"

-  # The Dotnet Core SDK buildpack supports some non-required metadata options.
+  # The .NET Core SDK buildpack supports some non-required metadata options.
   [requires.metadata]

-    # Setting the build flag to true will ensure that the Dotnet Core SDK
+    # Setting the build flag to true will ensure that the .NET Core SDK
     # depdendency is available in the $DOTNET_ROOT for subsequent buildpacks during
-    # their build phase and ensures that the Dotnet Core Driver dependency is available
+    # their build phase and ensures that the .NET Core Driver dependency is available
     # in the $PATH for subsequent buildpacks.
 If you are writing a buildpack that needs
     # to use the dotnet sdk & driver during its build process, this flag should be set
     # to true.